 The composer Orlando di Lasso was born Roland de Lassus in Mons, Belgium, in 1532.
 Belgium served as a kind of hatchery of musicians during that time.
 With their talent, they could write his own career-ticket, but mostly in other nations.
 The Habsburg administrators in the Low Countries decided, if young Lassus had musical gifts, he must go to Italy to learn the trade.
 So Lassus spent much of his youth in Mantua, studying music in the court of Ferdinand of Gonzaga, who had himself spent much of his youth in Spain serving as a page to the future Holy Roman Emperor Charles V. Interaction between royals in different empires did happen during the Renaissance, but mostly in the realm of art.
 As a young man, Lassus apprenticed at several churches in Italy.

 His hosts italianized his name, and he kept it after he accepted a post in Munich, Germany, as the musical director for the Dukes of Bavaria.
-He composed a great deal during his lifetime, and even after his death, so to speak, as other composers tried to capitalize on his fame.
+He composed a great deal during his lifetime—even after his death, so to speak, as other composers tried to capitalize on his name.
 Musicologists credit him with perhaps two thousand works, nearly all of them for vocal ensembles—religious and secular.
-Lassus imbued his compositions with cosmopolitan sophistication and emotional conviction with the use of "word-painting."
+Lassus imbued his compositions with cosmopolitan sophistication and emotional conviction, using the musical device of "word-painting."

 I have more than forty CD recordings of music by Lassus—much of it composed for use during the church year—for seasons like Christmas and Easter, and also lesser-known seasons like Pentecost, Lent, Ascension, and Advent.
 My collection features choirs from France, Belgium, and Germany, revealing how much his music trascends borders.
-I also have recordings by choirs from Oxford and Cambridge in the UK: Christ Church College, Oxon; King's College, Camb.; New College, Oxon; and finally Trinity College, Camb.
+I also have recordings by choirs from Oxford and Cambridge in the UK—Christ Church College-Oxford, King's College-Cambridge,; New College-Oxford, and finally Trinity College-Cambridge.

-The Choeur de Chambre de Namur in Belgium contributes two.
-On one recording, the choir is led by Englishman Peter Philips, who also directs the Tallis Scholars on another recording.
+The Choeur de Chambre de Namur in Belgium contributes a recording, led by Englishman Peter Philips, who also directs the Tallis Scholars on another recording.
 The Belgian Erik van Nevel leads the Currende Consort on two recordings, his uncle Paul van Nevel leads the Huelgas Ensemble on another.
-Cathedral choirs at Regensburg and Augsburg in Germany have made reccordings, and individual choristers have created ensembles of their own, like Die Gruppe für Alte Musik in Munich, Singer Pur in Regensburg, and the Orlando di Lasso Ensemble in Hannover.
+Cathedral choirs at Regensburg and Augsburg in Germany have made reccordings.
+Veterans of those cathedral choirs have become choir-directors in their own right and lead ensembles like Die Gruppe für Alte Musik in Munich, Singer Pur in Regensburg, and the Orlando di Lasso Ensemble in Hannover.

 Lassus also had responsibility for composing music to receive high-profile visitors or to celebrate important occasions.
-For example, in 1582, Lassus had to compose music for the convening of the nobility of the Holy Roman Empire—called a Diet, and pronounced "dee-et."
+For example, in 1582, Lassus had to compose music for the convening of the nobility of the Holy Roman Empire—called a "Diet," and pronounced "dee-et."
 It says a lot about the confidence that Lassus's employer placed in him.
 The music, Quid vulgo memorant, resounds in the heart with a stunning clarity.
 Even if the listener cannot understand Latin, the tone of the music lets him know that it concerns a reception for an extremely important personage—the Austrian Kaiser, Rudolf II, who will lead the Diet in Augsburg.
 My reader can hear Lassus's Quid vulgo memorant on YouTube.
-I prefer the recording made by the choir of Regensburg Cathedral, although the Choeur de Chambre de Namur has also made a recording of it:
+I prefer the recording made by the choir of Regensburg Cathedral:

 Everyone is saying that the Austrian Kaiser Rudolf arrives